 Our aim is to provide an outstanding education for our students.
 High-quality teaching and learning experiences are the key drivers of this, but we also believe there are considerable educational benefits to a technology-rich learning environment.
 We therefore aim to utilise a broad range of technology as tools in the delivery of curriculum, and our ICT program seeks to build these resources into those areas of student learning where they will be most appropriate and can be expected to yield the strongest educational outcomes.

-Students in Years 5 to 12 are issued a Chromebook at the commencement of their schooling.
-Kindy and Pre-Primary students take advantage of the learning opportunities afforded by iPads, and we maintain banks of MacBooks to ensure that all students have access to these technologies.
-Most of our classrooms are also equipped with electronic whiteboards, data projectors and similar audiovisual devices.
+Years 5 to 12 students are issued a Chromebook at the commencement of their schooling.
+Kindy and Pre-Primary students take advantage of the learning opportunities afforded by iPads, and we maintain Macbooks to ensure that all students have access to these technologies.
+Most classrooms are equipped with electronic whiteboards, data projectors and similar audiovisual devices.

 The goals of our ICT program are: